 Champion Hurdle Tips and Betting Offers, 3:30 at Cheltenham, 12th March 2019

 The Cheltenham Festival returns on Tuesday 12th March, and the highlight of the open day’s action is the Champions Hurdle.
 The return of the Festival is no doubt being headlined by this 16 and a half furlong race, but will the opening day’s biggest race see any kind of shocks?
 Ahead of the start of this year’s festival, you can see our Champion Hurdle betting tips and predictions below.

-- Melon each way at 10/1 with Ladbrokes
+- Sharjah each way – at 16/1 with Betfair

 Cheltenham Championship Races